 Table of Contents

-- Plan of the Essay
+- The Main Project of the Essay

 - References and Further Reading

 John Locke was born in 1632 in Wrington, a small village in southwestern England.
 His father, also named John, was a legal clerk and served with the Parliamentary forces in the English Civil War.
 His family was well-to-do, but not of particularly high social or economic standing.
 Locke spent his childhood in the West Country and as a teenager was sent to Westminster School in London.